 - While the world isn't destroyed in Civilization: Beyond Earth, it's in bad shape after something called the Great Mistake.
 Word of God is deliberately mum on what the Great Mistake was.
 All we see in images and trailers is widespread poverty and the flooded Pyramids.
 Some additional material indicates that natural resources are close to being used up, which is why the Seeding missions to other worlds are financed in the first place.
 The Purity and Supremacy victory conditions involve building a gate to Earth.
 The Purity-aligned faction strives to build the Exodus Gate, which has refugees from Earth pouring in, requiring them to be settled somewhere.
 The Supremacy-aligned faction attempts to build the Emancipation Gate (looks pretty much the same), and then sends troops to Earth to engage in some Unwilling Roboticisation.

-- Metro 2033 and Metro: Last Light.
+- Metro 2033, Metro: Last Light and Metro Exodus.
 What caused the war of 2013?
 The official website shows that the initial nuclear explosions were in the Middle East and the situation then escalated.
 Beyond this, all we know is that it was probably between Russia and NATO, but even that is unconfirmed.
 To the residents of the Metro though, figuring out the facts hardly matter.

 - Enslaved: Odyssey to the West takes place After the End, in the ruins of the modern times.
 What exactly happened to nearly wipe out humanity is never even discussed, characters mostly focus on continuing their survival and barely question the relics of the past.

-- After the End: A Crusader Kings II Mod takes place centuries after the world underwent some sort of cataclysm, with humanity having managed to work its way back up to medieval society and technology.
+- After the End: A Post-Apocalyptic America takes place centuries after the world underwent some sort of cataclysm, with humanity having managed to work its way back up to medieval society and technology.
 The exact nature of The Event is deliberately left vague and up to the player's interpretation.

 - In the Siege trilogy of games by Dynamix, the timeline actually starts with an unexplained apocalypse laying waste to the world and bringing humanity to the brink of extinction before bouncing back After the End.
 Interestingly, no one knows what happened or what the calamity even was; some speculate nuclear war, others think it was a pandemic, and at least one sect argues that the Rapture came and went and the remaining humans the leftover rejected sinners.
 If Dynamix's canon is to be believed, aliens were involved somehow.
 This apocalyptic event is simply known The Devastation.
 Humanity undergoes a very specified Robot War as their second apocalypse, known as The Fire.

-- There is also the Great Collapse which is talked about in Skyrim.
+- The Great Collapse mentioned in Skyrim.
 In 4E 122, the Sea of Ghosts destroyed almost all of the city of Winterhold save for the Jarl's longhouse, a few surrounding houses, and the College of Winterhold (allegedly protected by magical means).
 Nobody knows why it happened but the citizenry believe that either the College caused it or at least could have lessened the damage while the College believe it was caused by the destruction of Vivec and eruption of the Red Mountain causing tsunamis and destroying the majority of the area.
 Regardless Winterhold is a shell of its former self.

 - Dragon Age: Origins isn't quite After the End, but the origin of the Darkspawn who pour out in hordes to kill everyone from time to time are not truly known.
 The dominant religion claims they were created when a group of powerful mages broke into the Creator's city and were cursed for doing so, but the game makes it clear that no-one really knows and suggests this may just be a fable warning about the hubris of humanity.